drudewerk/drudewerk.github.io/index.markdown

 4. Check import options
 5. Click **Import**, and the data will be populated into your sheet.

+To understand how it works, try to download and import this <a href="/sample.json" download>JSON file</a>

 ### Exporting Data to JSON

 1. Organize your data in the Google Sheets™.